Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 Thinner cookies also make great sandwich cookies!
 You can get quite creative with this recipe.

-Sweeteners for this recipe
+What Sweeteners Work Best for this recipe?

 Powdered erythritol, monk fruit, or blends of both work great in the frosting recipe.